-This ES is found on well drained, loamy sites with mesic temperatures and a plant community dominated by grass species such as bluebunch wheatgrass, Idaho fescue and columbia needlegrass.
-The ESD is distinguished by having available water capacity of <3 inches total within 40 inches of the surface.
+This ES is found on well drained, loamy sites with mesic temperatures, and drier microclimates.
+Soils are generally moderately deep or deep to a lithic contact.
+They have adequate available water holding capacity and a plant community dominated by grass species such as bluebunch wheatgrass, Idaho fescue, and Sandberg bluegrass.